Regis011/np011/README.md

 `git clone https://github.com/Regis011/np011.git`

+##### 3) Navigate to your new theme
+`cd /your-project/wordpress/wp-content/themes/your-new-theme`

-##### 3) Install Gulp and Dependencies
+##### 4) Install Webpack and all Dependencies
-- Run `npm install && bower install` from the command line to install Gulp and pull down any dependencies via Bower.
+- Run `npm install` from the command line to install dependecy and pull down any dependency via npm.

 That's it!
-Now you can begin using Gulp.
+Now you can begin using webpack and all dependency.

-# Usage
+##### 5) Usage Watch
-After you've installed np011, and run `npm install` and `gulp` from the command line you can start using theme.
+After you've installed np011 theme and run `npm install` from the command line you can start using themes and watch your changes throw the `npm run dev`.

-## Gulp
+## For production environments

-##### 1) Navigate to your new theme
-`cd /your-project/wordpress/wp-content/themes/your-new-theme`

-##### 2) Gulp tasks available:

-`gulp` - Installs Bower Components and Font Awesome

-`gulp dev` - Automatically handle changes to CSS, javascript, php, and image optimization.
-Also Livereload!

-`gulp dev-bs` - Also Livereload(Browser-Sync)!
-First change the browser-sync options in /gulpconfig.json.
-Change "localhost/theme_test/" with your environment.
+run `npm run build`